davelunt/NemaTree/README.md

 `conda env create -f envs/environment.yaml` and `conda activate rknrrna`

-Installing and using [mamba](https://github.com/mamba-org/mamba) may increase the speed of creating the environment.
-Although slow, creating this environment only needs to be done once per machine, not each time the workflow is run.
+Installing and using [mamba](https://github.com/mamba-org/mamba) may greatly increase the speed of creating the environment and is highly recommended.
+Although possibly slow the first time, creating this environment only needs to be done once per machine, not each time the workflow is run.

 ## Add new sequences

 Prepare your sequences as a single fasta file in `resources/samples` with the `.fas` extension (if you use `.fasta` you will have to edit the first rule to expect this extension).
+You should provide a single fasta file not a collection of files.

 Edit the `config.yaml` to make sure it says `add_sequences: TRUE` and `ref_only: FALSE` and specifies the name of your sequences-to-be-added file without the .fas extension eg `seqs_to_add: "my_new_sequences"` if you have a file called `my_new_sequences.fas` in the `resources/samples` directory.